2023-11-05 12:07:09

 It is remarkable how happy it can be to have a good dictionary in hand, especially if the activity to which the person consulting it is dedicated is translation.
 As can be imagined, today’s translator rarely resorts to a cartaceous dictionary: since there are countless online dictionaries, to consult which you only need to move your fingers, not repeat your arms and sit-ups, consulting them is much more comfortable and, above all, does not exclusive.
 The translator, distrustful by nature, does not usually stick with the first version of anything, neither what he translates, nor what he thinks, nor what the dictionary tells him.
 And yet he cannot get rid of the volumes of those old dictionaries that he turned to at a time, when the world of the web did not exist.

-Something, however, is strange about those times: the continuous commitment to finding the page that wanted to be consulted.
-So much physical exercise, so much muscular effort, led him to be able to guess on which page the term he was looking for could be found.
+Something, however, is strange regarding those times: the continuous commitment to finding the page that wanted to be consulted.
+So much physical exercise, so much muscular effort, led him to be able to guess on which page the term he was looking for might be found.
 It was something difficult to get right in a thick volume of around 2 thousand pages, an impossible game in 39 volumes.
 And yet the Swedish translators are happy.
 Rarely will you find yourself translating a text from the 16th century, but if that happens you already know which dictionary to turn to.
 Consulting the Svenska Akademiens ordbok is free, online, and the fact that 137 people have worked there since 1883 gives some peace of mind to their paranoid tendencies: so many people can’t have been so wrong.

 1699244379